 We welcome the opportunity to get to know individuals as passionate about the hospitality industry as we are.
 Please send your resume to firstname.lastname@example.org.

 Patrick Properties is proud to support the following non-profit organizations.

 Les Dames D’escoffier International

 Florence Crittenton Programs Of South Carolina

 For more than 115 years, Florence Crittenton Programs of South Carolina has carried out the mission of providing care to low-income, disadvantaged pregnant and parenting mothers in need.
-The organization’s residential and development programs provide education, counseling services, medical care and social support inside a safe haven right here in Downtown Charleston - located in the heart of Wagener Terrace, just steps from our sister property Lowndes Grove Plantation.
+The organization’s residential and development programs provide education, counseling services, medical care and social support inside a safe haven right here in Downtown Charleston - located in the heart of Wagener Terrace, just steps from our Lowndes Grove Plantation property.
 Every December, Lowndes Grove hosts a holiday reception for the girls with hot cocoa, gifts, cookies and tree decorating.